 Aesthetically, we may be motivated to have our teeth debrided, but the most important reason for having your teeth debrided, or scaled, is to remove the disease-causing biofilm or pathogens in your mouth.

 How do we scale, debride, sanitize or “clean your teeth”?

 Our first concern is to make the debridement process comfortable for you.
-We use a series of new (purchased within a year) dental scalers, that are made of high-quality steel, and are always kept sharp so there is less pull and fewer strokes applied to your teeth to remove the stain, and hard and soft deposits on your teeth.
+We use a series of new (purchased within a year) dental scalers, that are made of high-quality steel, and are always kept sharp so there are less pull and fewer strokes applied to your teeth to remove the stain and hard and soft deposits on your teeth.

 What is that machine you are using to clean my teeth?

-The cost of scaling, debridement, sanitization and “teeth cleaning”, is based on hyow long it takes the registered dental hygienist to remove the stain, and hard and soft deposits in your mouth.
+The cost of scaling, debridement, sanitization and “teeth cleaning”, is based on how long it takes the registered dental hygienist to remove the stain and hard and soft deposits in your mouth.
 The cost is based on a fee guide set by the College of Dental Hygienists of Ontario.

 15 minutes of scaling, debridement, sanitization and “teeth cleaning” costs – $54.80